lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 * Intel HD Graphics 630 / nVidia GTX 1050 Ti
 * 16GB 2400MHz DDR4 RAM
 * 15.6” 1080p IPS Display
-* 128GB Samsung M.2 SSD (SATA)
+* 128GB Samsung M.2 SSD (SATA)/ 256GB Samsung 860 Evo SSD
 * Intel Dual Band WiFi - 8265

 <b>Known Problems</b>

 * Stock WiFi doesn't work ( there is a hope to make it work in the future but right now even though it can work for up to half an hour it results with a crash and reboot at the end. one can change it with a compatible wifi card but that is not my choice for now. )
 * SDCard Reader ( I have no idea about it.
 I have never tried to make it work nor I have a plan to do so in the future.
 But it can be fixed probably if it is a must for someone. )
-* 2.1 audio ( there is an id which enables subwoofer for this codec but it was consuming too much battery when last time I used it and as a result I changed it with a 2.0 id to make it more battery efficient. )
+* 2.1 audio ( there is an id which enables subwoofer for this but I don't like having two output devices in system settings and do not use it because of that )
-* Thunderbolt ( I also have no idea about it because I don't have a device to check whether it is working or not. )
+* Thunderbolt ( I also have no idea about it because I don't have a device to check whether it is working or not.
+Mine is disabled in bios settings. )
 * HDMI ( it doesn't work because it is connected to nvidia card which is disabled with a SSDT.
 Optimus technology is not supported in macos environment. )

-*** VoodooPS2Controller & VoodooPS2Keyboard Issue ***
-This kext is used for accessing keyboard.
-Be aware that it is not getting along well with VoodooI2C as of writing this guide.
-If you do not use "-v" boot argument like me, you have to push a random key to avoid early kernel panic when bootloader starts.
-ApplePS2Controller & ApplePS2Keyboard duo is not suffering from this issue but brightness keys are not working so voodoops2 is a go at the end. )

 <b>BIOS Options</b>
 * Disable Secure Boot
 * Change SATA operation to AHCI ( google it to learn more before you proceed this action if you use windows already)

-* Disable Legacy Boot option
+<b> Dual Booting </b>

+I have two seperate ssd drivers listed above.
+Windows is installed to 256gb and Macos is installed to 128GB.
+I do not boot Windows10 through Opencore.
+Both ssd drivers are partitioned GPT type and both use their own bootloader.
+You can make switch with F12 key when you see DELL logo on starts.

 <b>Explanation of files in EFI folders</b>